Blog

 Phonics

-In Foundation Stage and Year 1, all our children receive daily phonics sessions to build the essential skills for reading and writing.
+In Reception and Year 1, all our children receive daily phonics sessions to build the essential skills for reading and writing.

 Key skills include: